augustin-barillec/google-pandas-load/docs/source/index.rst

     :target: https://pepy.tech/project/google-pandas-load

-google-pandas-load is a wrapper library for transferring big data from A to B, where A and B are distinct and chosen between BigQuery, Storage, a local folder and a pandas DataFrame.
+google-pandas-load is a wrapper library for transferring big data from A to B, where A and B are distinct and chosen between BigQuery, Storage, a local directory and a pandas DataFrame.

 Acknowledgements
 ----------------